Bloggin' along with 'MUSCLES'

 Sometimes it is impossible to distinguish whether a tooth has been damaged by

-altered forces within the triad-system, local tooth trauma, decay, other oral con-
+redistributed forces within the triad-system, local tooth trauma, decay, other oral

-ditions, oral habits or just normal use.
-Regardless--tooth problems, symptoms,
+conditions, oral habits or just normal use.
+Nonetheless---tooth problems, symp-

-pain and/or infections may arise overtime if a tooth has been over-stressed from
+toms, pain and/or infections may arise in teeth which have been over-stressed

 The characteristics of the teeth define the occlusion--and the occlusal-surfaces